 You have up to 30 days after the later of the above dates to ask for your Life Cover to be reinstated.

-If your premium type is stepped, the premium for your reinstated Life Cover will be based on your age at the time of the reinstatement.
+The premium for your reinstated Life Cover will be based on your age at the time of the reinstatement.